 He is currently a member of the Industrial Workers of the World (IWW) and the National Writers Union (NWU/UAW).

-Steve has continued to work with various groups for social, economic, and environmental justice, including the Clamshell Alliance, Anti-Racism Coalition of Connecticut, Irish Northern Aid and the War Resisters League.
+Steve has continued to work with various groups for social, economic, racial, and environmental justice, including the Clamshell Alliance, Anti-Racism Coalition of Connecticut, Irish Northern Aid and the War Resisters League.

-Over the past thirty-five years he has trained hundreds of activists in nonviolent direct action in New England, Washington D.C. and Georgia, and more than 2,000 healthcare workers as rank-and-file union leaders.
+Over the past forty years he has trained hundreds of activists in nonviolent direct action in New England, Washington D.C. and Georgia, and more than 2,000 healthcare workers as rank-and-file union leaders.
 He has helped build solidarity connections with working peoples’ struggles in Havana, Belfast, Managua, Vicenza, and Oslo.

-Steve’s work as a local activist is featured in the new book Social Movements and Activists in the USA by Stephen Valocchi.
+Steve’s work as a local activist is featured in Social Movements and Activists in the USA by Stephen Valocchi.
 He maintains the website The Shoeleather History Project (www.shoeleatherhistoryproject.com) which documents and explores progressive organizing from Hartford’s grassroots.
 He appears in three documentary films: America: From Hitler to MX (1983) about the intersection of nuclear weapons and U.S. foreign and domestic policy, Crossing the American Crises (2011) exploring the 2008 economic collapse and workers’ response, and Bloodletting (2004), about the disparities between the U.S. and Cuban healthcare systems, and in a loud cameo in the feature film The Conventioneers (2005).
 Steve is a proud father, grandfather and husband.